 discounts in your inbox

-The Verdict: Which is better, Speax, Thinx or Modibodi?
+The Verdict: Which period panties are better, Speax, Thinx or Modibodi?

 Since the price points of the three brands are pretty similar, it really comes down to what features in the product you’re looking for.
 Here are our recommendations, tailored to your particular needs: